-Tangy red currant cobbler with a sweet and easy-to-make, soft pastry topping.
-Ready in 30 minutes.
+A tangy red currant cobbler with a soft, sweet pastry topping that's quick and easy to make, ready in just 30 minutes.

 Today's red currant cobbler is simple, something to make when the guests are already knocking on your door without having previously announced their visit.
 It happens to us all the time, especially on a lazy Sunday afternoon, when you cannot go shopping for stuff you might need and when you don't feel like spending too much time in the kitchen either.